In the Beginning

 That he would take me from the pit and let me walk free, to look up at the Jacaranda trees forming an archway over the street, to make eye contact with the little golden doggy going by, to see a mother sharing a bagel with her son in the window of the bakery.

-The Old Testament, as brutal as it can be, is realistic.
+The Old Testament, with all of its brutality, is realistic.
 It's a representation of the human experience.
-And I know what comes next.
+And now I know what comes next.

 You bring the morning, you bring the evening